waymondo/ace-jump-buffer/README.md

 ### Macro

-0.3 introduces a macro for easily making custom `ace-jump-buffer` filters and interactive functions. `(make-ace-jump-buffer-function)` takes two variables: a string name and the body of a buffer rejection filter function.
+`(make-ace-jump-buffer-function)` takes two variables: a string name and the body of a buffer rejection filter function.

 For example, if you wanted an `ace-jump-buffer` function for pulling up your `*shell-mode*` buffers: